wmeimg2005/dreamtime/README.md

 > ⚠ **N versions of Windows 10** require installing the [Media Feature Pack](https://www.microsoft.com/en-us/software-download/mediafeaturepack).

+> 🤷‍♂️ We cannot offer a build for **macOS** because we don't have a Mac to compile the project (FeelsPoorMan).
+Sorry!
+We are trying to provide all the necessary information so that macOS users can compile their own version.

 ## GPU Processing Requirements

-- NVIDIA Graphics card with CUDA compatibility
+- NVIDIA Graphics card with minimum [3.5 CUDA compute capability](https://developer.nvidia.com/cuda-gpus)
 - [Latest NVIDIA drivers](https://www.nvidia.com/Download/index.aspx)

 > 👉 If you do not have an NVIDIA or compatible graphics card you can use CPU processing.